clearloop/zosh/docs/src/zoshbft.md

 - Timeout conditions for force rotating leaders
 - Key refreshing for the orchard package

-> We will upgrade zorch to a PoS network after getting the product market fit.
+> We will upgrade zosh to a PoS network after getting the product market fit.

 ## Dual blocks